-- 1. A reading of the physical line speed provided by the residential gateway, (i.e., DSL modem, cable modem (for HFC), ONT (for FTTH), or fixed wireless subscriber module.
-2.A reading of the speed test available from within the residential gateway web interface. - 3.
-A reading of the speed test found on the service provider's web page. - 4.A speed test performed on a laptop or desktop computer within immediate proximity of the residential gateway.
+- 1. A reading of the physical line speed provided by the residential gateway, (i.e., DSL modem, cable modem (for HFC), Optical Network Terminal (ONT) (for fiber to the home (FTTH)), or fixed wireless subscriber module. - 2.
+A reading of the speed test available from within the residential gateway web interface. - 3.
+A reading of the speed test found on the service provider's web page. - 4.
+A speed test performed on a laptop or desktop computer within immediate proximity of the residential gateway.